Git Ops Workshop

 ConfigMaps and Secrets

 ConfigMaps provide a great pattern to configure your containers from the namespace they started in, you can use them to mount files, set environment values.
-More importantly, you can reuse the same ConfigMap for different environments and refer to this config map's keys to provision your deployment and much more.
+More importantly, you can duplicate the same ConfigMap for different environments and refer to this config map's keys to provision your deployment and much more.

 ConfigMaps and Secrets can be mounted as files or environment variables in a Pod.
 Containers in a pod might need to be drained/restarted to reload the latest environment configuration changes.